FAQ’s

 How do I keep in touch with my child once they are at camp?

-Where is the Milford Campus located?
+Where is the Milford campus located?

-We have 4 camps located at this address: Camp Nah-Jee-Wah, Cedar Lake Camp, Round Lake Camp and Teen Camp.
+Our address is 570 Sawkill Road, Milford, PA 18337.
+We have 3 camps located at this address: Camp Nah-Jee-Wah, Cedar Lake Camp, and Teen Camp.
+Including our Round Lake inclusion program.

-What airports can my camper fly into?
+International Campers – What airports can my camper fly into?

+Once your child is registered, please contact us regarding flights and times before making any arrangements.
+If at all possible, flight arrangements should be made through Newark Liberty International Airport.
 Our staff meet and greet campers upon arrival and bring them to camp.
-For the return flight, we bring campers to the aiport, and if permitted by security, accompany them to the gate.
+For the return flight, we bring campers to the airport, and if permitted by security, accompany them to the gate.
 Our staff does not leave the airport until the plane has departed.
 We give parents an emergency contact number and procedures to follow in case of unexpected delays.

-Do you provide linens for international campers?
+International Campers – Do you provide linens for international campers?

 We provide our international campers with bed linens (sheets, blankets, pillow, pillow case) for use during the summer.
 Please be sure to label all clothing and items you send to camp with the camper’s first and last name.